symfony-cmf/cmf-sandbox/README.md

 ## Run the test suite

-Tests are written with PHPUnit.
+Functional tests are written with PHPUnit.
+Note that Bundles and Components are tested independently.

-TESTS ARE CURRENTLY BROKEN
+    app/console doctrine:phpcr:workspace:create sandbox
     phpunit -c app